eigenfoo/old-eigenfoo.github.io/_drafts/2020-05-23-transformers-in-nlp.md

 highlight general trends in deep NLP, instead of commenting on individual architectures or systems.

-As a disclaimer, this post by no means exhaustive and is biased towards Transformer-based models, which seem to be the dominant breed of NLP systems (at least, at the time of writing).
+As a disclaimer, this post is by no means exhaustive and is biased towards Transformer-based models, which seem to be the dominant breed of NLP systems (at least, at the time of writing).